mrafieefard/remote-my-project/README.md

 ## Contributors

-Right now there is no contributors in this project. you can be first :)
+Right now there is no contributor in this project. you can be first :)

 If you want to contribute email me at mrafieefard@gmail.com